NiyiRoyce/Agentic_Support/ai-support-agent/README.md

 - Wire agents into `orchestration/router.py` and build `execution/dispatcher.py` flows.
 - Add test coverage under `tests/unit` for domain logic and `tests/integration` for end-to-end flows.
 - Configure CI to run linting and tests.

-Contacts & Resources
--	This scaffold is intended to be adapted — rename modules to fit product conventions.
-If you want, I can:
-  - add a minimal `docker-compose` dev stack (Postgres, Redis)
-  - implement a simple `llm/providers/openai.py` adapter and a sample agent flow

-License
--	Add your preferred license file.